tidyverse/reprex/README.md

 <a href="https://nypdecider.files.wordpress.com/2014/08/help-me-help-you.gif"> <img src="https://raw.githubusercontent.com/jennybc/reprex/master/img/help-me-help-you-still-500-c256.png" width="275" align="right"> </a>

-Prepare reproducible examples for posting to [GitHub issues](https://guides.github.com/features/issues/), [Stack Overflow](http://stackoverflow.com/questions/tagged/r), etc.
+Prepare reproducible examples for posting to [GitHub issues](https://guides.github.com/features/issues/), [StackOverflow](http://stackoverflow.com/questions/tagged/r), etc.

--   Given R code on the clipboard, in a file, or as expression,
+-   Given R code on the clipboard, as an expression (quoted or not), or in a file ...
 -   run it via `rmarkdown::render()`,
 -   with deliberate choices re: arguments and setup chunk.
--   Get resulting runnable code + output as markdown,
+-   Get resulting runnable code + output as Markdown,
 -   formatted for target venue, e.g. `gh` or `so`,
 -   on the clipboard and, optionally, in a file.
 -   Preview an HTML version in RStudio viewer or default browser.